moonbuggy/docker-python-musl-wheels/README.md

 wheels to a Python stage.
 The images contain wheels for the module in the tag and any dependencies.

+> [!NOTE]
+> These are primarily intended for use in my own Docker images, to avoid
+> having to compile modules every time I make a cache-breaking change to a Python
+> image.
+This repo won't be a comprehensive collection of wheels.

+## Wheels
 Two different types of wheels are available:

 *   Wheels including shared libraries